hopeVaughn/no_te/README.md

 ## `Running Tests`

-  * To run the tests for the backend, run the following command in the project root:
+  * Currently there are only test for the back end.
+To run the tests for the backend, run the following command in the project root:

   - npm test

-## `Deployment`

-Deployment instructions will depend on your chosen hosting provider.
-Please refer to their specific documentation for deploying Node.js and React applications.

 ## `Built With`